ProgressNS/sidekick-docs/user-guide/code-signing/code-signing-for-ios/code-signing-assistance.md

 1. Hover over the iOS device box and click on the settings icon (cogwheel) in the top right corner.
 1. In the **Manage iOS Provisioning and Certificates** dialog, select **Auto Generate**.
 1. Enter your Apple credentials and select **Generate**.
-1. Provide a password for the newly created certificate.
+1. When prompted, provide a password for the newly created certificate.
 Click on **Set Password**.
 1. Close the **Manage iOS Provisioning and Certificates** dialog.
 1. Select **Run on Device** to build and deploy your app on the device.